Tjwri25/portfolio/README.md

 # Updated Portfolio

 ## Description
 I updated my portfolio to add a few of my finished projects, and also an updated resume, linkedIn and Github profiles.
 I really liked the design of my original portfolio, so I wanted to keep the same theme.
-I changed around a number of things to make it even more responsive than before.

 ## Deployed Page